Debbierise001/DSA-Project-Documentation-2/README.md

 ### Tools Used
 Power BI
-* Data Collection
+- Data Collection
-* Data Cleaning
+- Data Cleaning
   - Power Query for Extracting, Transforming and Loading Data (ETL)
   - DAX to create custom columns and measures
+- Visualization
-  - Roport View for data visualization and analysis
+  - Roport View for visualization and analysis

 ### Data Cleaning & Preparation